 - Selling before age 59 1/2 can trigger federal taxes and penalties.

 Americans have a great deal of money tied up in structured settlements and annuities, with a little less than $6 billion worth of new structured settlements written each year, according to the National Structured Settlements Trade Association.
 At the end of 2013, there were also 34.8 million individual deferred annuity contracts in place exceeding $2.58 trillion, according to LIMRA Secure Retirement Institute, a nonprofit research trade association for the financial services industry.

 It's my money, and I want it now!

 J.G.
 Wentworth is one of the world's largest buyers of structured-settlement payments and annuities.
 It handled more than $2 billion in payment transfers between 1994 and 2009.

-In 2009, then-chief marketing officer Ken Murray says that the company has seen a steady increase in customer inquiries in the past year.
-Despite what is happening in the economy, there are always people looking to sell annuities, structured settlements and lottery winnings, Murray says.
+In 2009, then-chief marketing officer Ken Murray said that the company had seen a steady increase in customer inquiries following the economic downturn.
+Despite what was happening in the economy, there were always people looking to sell annuities, structured settlements and lottery winnings, Murray said.
 Due to the nature of the business, buyers of payments usually see customers when they are in some sort of financial predicament.

 "Historically, the common denominator is people who need cash, but there are some new reasons we are hearing more frequently than others as a result of the recession.
-It might be the fact that they lost their job or their mortgage payments have increased," says Murray.
+It might be the fact that they lost their job or their mortgage payments have increased," said Murray.